 Cooking salmon with this method is a delight, making it a rare exception to use Western Red cedar planks.

 Cooking salmon with this method is safer to achieve that subtle cedar flavor without the associated risk you would face when using it as direct smoking fuel.

 Also Read: How Safe Are Wood Pellets for Cooking?

 Alternative Wood Options To Cedar For Smoking Meat

-The seven best kinds of wood to use for smoking are oak, alder, maple, hickory, pecan, mesquite, and fruitwoods like applewood, peach wood, and cherry wood .
+The seven recommended meat smoking wood are oak, alder, maple, hickory, pecan, mesquite, and fruitwoods like applewood, peach wood, and cherry wood .

 The hardwoods like oak, maple, and hickory burn slower, allowing for more precise heat control, and you don’t need a lot of it to achieve that superior smoky flavor in your meats.

-Compared to softwoods like cedar and pine, they have no resin, so there is no risk of imparting harmful compounds into your food during the smoking process.
+Softwoods like pine and cedar planks have no resin, so there is no risk of imparting harmful compounds into your food during the smoking process.

 While using too much of this fuel on your fire can lead to the dreaded thick white smoke and creosote, there is no risk of benzopyrene from these woods.

-With such a selection of suitable smoking woods for a full range of foods from beef to chicken and seafood, you can achieve the perfect smoked flavor and enjoy your meals with peace of mind.
+With such a selection of suitable smoking wood options for a full range of foods from beef to chicken and seafood, you can achieve the perfect smoked flavor and enjoy your meals with peace of mind.